- Home

 Extra benefits

-If you are in receipt of certain pension benefits you may be entitled to additional money in 2025 to help you cover living costs.
+If you are in receipt of certain pension benefits, you may be entitled to additional money in 2026 to help meet the cost of energy bills, for example, and other outgoings.

 - Warm homes discount: You may be able to get £150 off your electricity bill as a one-off bill reduction, which is paid directly to your energy provider each year if you receive certain means-tested benefits such as the Guarantee Credit element of Pension Credit.
 Find out more about what help is available towards energy bills in our article Are you eligible for help with heating costs?